multiism/mutagen/README.md

 There's an incredible breadth of art people have created on websites like [Shadertoy](https://www.shadertoy.com/browse).

-You never had to be a programmer to mess around with any of these, just fiddling with random numbers, but sometimes it'll spit a compiler error at you (and you'd have to undo), and besides, manually changing random numbers is tedious.
+You never had to be a programmer to mess around with any of these, just fiddling with random numbers, but doing that manually is tedious. *We can automate this.*

-We can automate this.

 Mutagen simplifies this process and gives you direct creative control over programs you don't have to understand.

 It captures thumbnails of the output, and you can:

-- Double click to mutate, creating a new thumbnail.
-Target ones you like in order to create variations on it, and target ones that retain more of the structure of the output, such as the original.
+- Double click on any thumbnail to mutate it, creating a new thumbnail.
+Target ones you like in order to create variations on it, and target ones that retain more of the structure of the output, such as the original, for more likely coherent results.
+- Single click to view any specimen
-- Drag a thumbnail onto another to breed the two together, splicing their genes.
-This creates a new thumbnail.
+- ~~Drag a thumbnail onto another to breed the two together, splicing their genes.
+This creates a new thumbnail.~~
-- Single click to go back to any specimen to view it or copy the code
+- Drag thumbnails into the breeding box and click Breed to make mixes of the mutations, manifesting as more thumbnails

 Mutagen lets you **create novel works of art by remixing procedural art thru a visual interface.**